Graph-COM/Langevin_unlearning/README.md

 python main_lmc.py --lam 1e-6 --sigma 0.03 --dataset [MNIST/CIFAR10] --paint_utility_s 1
 ````

+## To visualize the figures in the paper

+please refer to ./result/LMC/Plotplace.ipynb

 * Notes: *use --gpu to allocate to a GPU device*